 Using the Dual MF Film

-your time and helping to minimize “handling damage” to your film.
+efficient with your time and helping to minimize “handling damage” to your

-designed to mimic the performance characteristics of the factory supplied
+to mimic the performance characteristics of the factory supplied medium format

-problems concerning color balance, system calibration and other software
+color balance, system calibration and other software related issues, please

-related issues, please seek help with these issues from the manufacturer of
+seek help with these issues from the manufacturer of your scanner (Microtek® Support)

 Tip: You will probably find it easier to work with and align your film within the holder if you work on a light table or on a flat surface with a bright white sheet of paper lying underneath the film channels.
 The resulting higher contrast makes it much easier to align your film within the film channel.